-When I packed up my kitchen for our big move a few years ago, I was embarrassed to discover what I had accumulated in the spice drawer.
+When I packed up my kitchen for our big move a few years ago, I was embarrassed to discover what I had accumulated in the spice cupboard.

 Do spices expire?

 The useful life of spices and dried herbs vary but you don’t have to worry about them going bad like other foods.
-The problem, however, is that they can lose flavor, which is the reason we use them at all.
+The problem?
+Over time they can lose flavor, which is the reason we use them at all.

 A bottle of curry powder you’ve had for an untold number of years won’t make you sick.
 But it won’t be as potent and flavorful as when it was fresh.
 Spices, especially once ground, degrade over time.

-As I researched to get to the bottom of this question, I found a reference to an unsupported rule of thumb floating around out there that says we should use or toss herbs and spices after six-months.
+As I researched to get to the bottom of this question, I found a reference to an unsupported rule of thumb floating around out there that says we should use or toss herbs and spices after 6 months.
 What?!
 That seems a bit short to me.
-I sure can’t afford to purge my spice drawer twice a year, which prompted me to check further with more reliable resources.
+I can’t afford to purge my spice drawer twice a year, which prompted me to check further, with more reliable resources.

 The folks at McCormick, who put a “best by” date on products offer these more-generous-than-every-six-months guidelines:

 - Ground spices (nutmeg, cinnamon, turmeric): 2 to 3 years

 - Herbs of basil, oregano, parsley: 1 to 3 years

 - Seasoning blends, marinades, and sauces: 1 to 2 years